EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 Key EURUSD price levels

-The following levels are derived from structural analysis across the Daily, H4 and Weekly timeframes — historical swing highs/lows, Bollinger Band reference points, and key psychological round numbers.
+The following levels are derived from structural analysis across the Daily, H4 and Weekly timeframes — historical swing highs and lows, Bollinger Band reference zones and key psychological round numbers.

 TypeLevelSignificance

-Resistance 2 (R2)1.1915Multi-tested swing high — price has bounced from this level on multiple occasions with directional reversals
+Resistance 3 (R3)1.1915Historical reversal zone — price bounced from this level and changed direction on multiple occasions

-Resistance 1 (R1)1.1805Upper Bollinger Band on the weekly chart — has acted as an insurmountable resistance level with multiple clear rejections
+Resistance 2 (R2)1.1805Upper Bollinger Band on the weekly chart — has acted as insurmountable resistance with multiple clear rejections

-Support 3 (S3)1.1200Former multi-year resistance broken on the third attempt — now a structural support if S2 fails
+Support 1 (S1)1.1200Former multi-year resistance broken on the third attempt — now a structural support level

 EURUSD forecast by horizon